Normal crossing immersions, cobordisms and flips: Preliminaries

 \begin{prp} Every cubical stellar subdivision of a PL cubical manifold $X$ can be achieved by cubical Pachner moves provided, assuming the link of the subdivided face is shellable. \end{prp}

 \begin{proof} $\mr{St}_F X \times [0,1]$ is shellable relative to $\mr{St}_F X \times \{0\}$ by assumption. \end{proof}

 Note that the converse does not hold: not every cubical Pachner move is obtainable by cubical stellar moves.
-Specifically, note that cubical stellar moves are topologically "boring"; they only introduce null-homotopic spheres as hypersurfaces, or remove them.
-But normal crossing surfaces can be complicated, such as Boy's surface in the three-sphere.
-It is not possible to reach this immersion via cubical stellar moves.
-Even simpler, a loop in $S^2$ with two self-intersection is not normal crossing equivalent to the loop with no self intersection, but this cannot be obtained by stellar moves only.
+Specifically, note that cubical stellar moves are topologically ``boring'' with respect to the associated normal hypersurfaces; they only introduce null-homotopic spheres as hypersurfaces, or remove them.
+But general cubical Pachner moves can change the topology or intersection patterns of the immersed surfaces.
+For example, a loop in $S^2$ with two self-intersection is normal crossing equivalent to the loop with no self intersection, but this cannot be obtained by stellar moves only.

-This is contrary to the case of simplicial complexes, where bistellar moves are less general than stellar moves, and they only coincide for PL manifolds.
+This is contrary to the case of simplicial complexes, where simplicial Pachner moves and stellar subdivisions and inverses are of the same strength, at least for PL manifolds: two PL triangulations of the same manifold are related by Pachner moves if and only if they are related by stellar moves.
+Beyond PL manifolds, things become more complicated, and stellar subdivisions and inverses can relate triangulations that are unrelated by Pachner moves.